anatoliyz/Dictionary/readme.md

 Task: Implement online Dictionary which allows user to store, view and add definitions of words.

 Solution: Write an application using JavaScript.
-* Use namespace nsDictionary to prevent �polluting� of the global scope.
+* Use namespace nsDictionary to prevent "polluting" the global scope.
 * Use module pattern to isolate functionality based on the purpose of a particular module.

 Implemented modules are described below: